-The original Air Spray Ltd. was incorporated as a crop dusting company in the Wetaskiwin, Alberta area.
+Air Spray Ltd. was originally incorporated in 1954 as a crop spraying company in the Wetaskiwin, Alberta area.
 It later expanded into mosquito control with a contract awarded by the City of Edmonton in 1956.
 However, in the mean time, the aerial wildfire suppression industry was in its infancy with government agencies seeking a solution to the ever growing problem of controlling wildfires destroying timber and threatening communities.
-In response to this need, Air Spray Ltd. was one of several companies in North America that shut down its crop dusting operations and converted its aircraft to fight wildfires.
+In response to this need, Air Spray Ltd. was one of a handful of companies in North America that shut down its crop spraying operations and converted its aircraft to fight wildfires.

 While the early years of the original Air Spray Ltd. were relatively successful, the company was wound up in 1966.
 However this hiatus was short lived as the company was reincorporated in 1967 and renamed Air Spray (1967) Ltd. to distinguish it from the first company.
 Not only did the new company have a new name, but it also had a new Airtanker in the works - the A26.